mahe-lab/sops/biomax_agarose_gel_electrophoresis.md

 </html>
 ~~~~
 ### procedures
-1. Weigh out (in an Erlenmeyer flask) the appropriate amount of agarose; add the appropriate volume of 1x TAE
+1. Weigh out (in an Erlenmeyer flask) the agarose (see calculator above)
+2. Add 1x TAE (see calculator above)
-2. Microwave the agarose slurry on high in 30 s increments until boiling
+3. Microwave the agarose slurry on high in 30 s increments until boiling
-3. Allow agarose solution to cool to ~60C
+4. Allow agarose solution to cool to ~60C
-4. Add Ethidium bromide: 25 uL for small gel; 50 uL for large gel
+5. Add Ethidium bromide
-5. Assemble gel cast apparatus and insert combs (one for small gel and 1-2 for large gel)
+6. Assemble gel cast apparatus and insert combs
-6. Pour in agarose; remove bubbles with a pipette tip; allow to cool for at least 30 minutes
+7. Pour in agarose; remove bubbles with a pipette tip; allow to cool for at least 30 minutes
-7. Remove comb(s) and remove the cast gel base from the casting stand.
+8. Carefully Remove comb(s) and remove the cast gel base from the casting stand.
-8. Place cast gel into the electrophoresis tray with wells closest to the black lead
+9. Place cast gel into the electrophoresis tray with wells closest to the black lead
-9. Pour in sufficient 1xTAE to fully immerse the gel
+10. Pour in sufficient 1xTAE to fully immerse the gel
-10. On a 10 cm length of parafilm, mark out the gel specimens (including ladders) by number:
+11. On a 10 cm length of parafilm, mark out the gel specimens (including ladders) with a sharpie pen
-11. Pipette ~1 uL Gel-Red/Gel-Green/Loading-Buffer Dye onto each parafilm spot (use the same pipette tip)
+12. Pipette ~1 uL Gel-Red/Gel-Green/Loading-Buffer Dye onto each parafilm spot
-12. Pipette ~6 uL of one of the molecular weight ladders (“Millipore Direct Load” or “Thermo TrackIt”) onto the corresponding spot
+13. Pipette ~6 uL of one of the molecular weight ladders (“Millipore Direct Load” or “Thermo TrackIt”) onto the corresponding spot
-13. Dial up the pipette to 6-7 uL and draw up the mix; gently pipette into the first gel well
+14. Dial up the pipette to 6-7 uL and draw up the mix; gently pipette into the first gel well
-14. Pipette ~5 uL of each subsequent specimen onto the corresponding spot
+15. Pipette ~5 uL of each subsequent specimen onto the corresponding spot
-15. Dial up the pipette to 6-7 uL and draw up the mix; gently pipette into the corresponding well
+16. Dial up the pipette to 6-7 uL and draw up the mix; gently pipette into the corresponding well
-16. Once the gel is fully loaded, apply the electrophoresis cover, and run the gel at 100V for 60 minutes.
+17. Once the gel is fully loaded, apply the electrophoresis cover, and run the gel at 100V for 60 minutes.
 Be sure to set the powerpack time to ensure auto-halt.
-17. Proceed to imaging using the GelDoc EtBr protocol: Refer to GelDoc SOP
+18. Proceed to imaging using the GelDoc EtBr protocol: Refer to GelDoc SOP
-18. Disassemble and clean the apparatus appropriately
+19. Disassemble the apparatus and rinse with distilled water